 It’s not surprising therefore, that in November 1421, a terrible storm wreaks havoc for the city of Dordrecht nearby.
 Vast areas of polders disappear underwater for decades.
 When I visit Dordrecht (my Dordrecht blog), I learn just how devastating this was for the city.

-With the advent of the Dutch Golden Age in the 17th century, wealth and technology results in the start of large scale construction of windmills for pumping water from these polders.
-This reduces the risk of floods and further erosion of much needed arable land.
+With the advent of the Dutch Golden Age in the 17th century, wealth and technology results in the start of large-scale construction of windmills for pumping water from these polders.
+This reduces the risk of floods and further erosion of much-needed arable land.

-I’ve heard about the formidable network of sand dunes, dikes, ditches, dams, canals and windmills that prevents the Netherlands from flooding.
+There is a formidable network of sand dunes, dikes, ditches, dams, canals and windmills that prevents the Netherlands from flooding.
 At the Kinderdijk, I get the chance to see how the windmills contribute towards this.

 To escape from the masses, I head to the Museummolen Blokweer, which is the furthest away from the entrance.
 This museum explains how windmills, ditches and sluices draw water from the polders into the River Lek which lies above the polders.

 Windmills also double up as living quarters.
 Many of the windmills in the Kinderdijk are still occupied today.
-From a distance I can see washing hanging out and people going about their day to day.
+From a distance I can see washing hanging out and people going about their day-to-day.

 Any water lover would enjoy the Netherlands.
 There are so many ditches and canals around, that nearly every Dutch household seems to possess a water vehicle of some kind.
 At the Kinderdijk, I relish the chance of walking between the ditches that I often see from my trains and bus journeys.